Cummings $20 Million Grant Program

 - Organizations that discriminate based on race, color, gender, religion, sexual orientation, national origin, age, disability, etc.

-- Municipalities (including requests for public schools, police departments, etc.), except for the 11 communities in which the Cummings organization operates commercial properties
+- Municipalities (including public schools, police departments, etc.), except for the 11 communities in which the Cummings organization operates commercial properties

 - Primary and secondary schools, except for those located in the 11 communities in which the Cummings organization operates.